 The origin of the term “stoned” dates back to biblical times, when sinners were pelted with stones as a form of punishment.
 In the 1920s and 1930s, people started using “stoned” or “stone drunk” as slang for people who were heavily under the influence of alcohol — most likely because excessive alcohol use could make people look beaten, battered, and physically worn down — in other words, as if they’d been physically stoned.

-Etymologists aren’t entirely clear as to when “stoned” went from being an alcohol-related term to being more closely tied to cannabis use.
-The first citation in the Oxford English Dictionary for the term “stoned” was in 1953, where it was defined as “under the influence of drugs” in the glossary section of the book “The Traffic of Narcotics,” co-written by Harry J. Anslinger, the then- Commissioner of the Federal Bureau of Narcotics and notorious cannabis foe.
+Etymologists aren’t entirely clear as to when the stoned definition shifted away from being an alcohol-related term to being more closely tied to cannabis use.
+The first citation in the Oxford English Dictionary for the term “stoned” was in 1953, where it was defined as “under the influence of drugs” in the glossary section of the book “The Traffic of Narcotics,” co-written by Harry J. Anslinger, the then-Commissioner of the Federal Bureau of Narcotics and notorious cannabis foe.
 As cannabis use became more widespread in the 1960s, “stoned” references in pop culture were more likely to be referring to cannabis than alcohol, like in Bob Dylan’s “Rainy Day Women #12 & 35.”

 Other Origin Theories